wakatime/legacy-python-cli/README.rst

 Usage
 -----

-Install the plugin for your IDE/editor at https://wakatime.com/editors

 If you are building a plugin using the `WakaTime API <https://wakatime.com/developers/>`_ then follow the `Creating a Plugin <https://wakatime.com/help/misc/creating-plugin>`_